cseanburns/semantic_web_development/src/3b1-margins-borders-padding-sizing.md

 As you recall, the CSS box model contains [four different properties][boxes_edges_w3].

-- margin: the space between the element's border and its surrounding elements, marked by the margin edge
+- **margin**: the space between the element's border and its surrounding elements, marked by the margin edge
-- border: the visible boundary between the margin and padding, which can have width, color, and style
+- **border**: the boundary between the margin and padding, which can made visual with width, color, and style properties
-- padding: the space between the border and content
+- **padding**: the space between the border and content
-- content: the content
+- **content**: the content

 These properties are illustrated in the figure below.